ProDataMan/Antoine-Victor/resume.md

 📍 *Seattle, WA* | 📧 [Antoine.Victor](mailto://antoine.victor@gmail.com) | 🌐 [Linked In](https://www.linkedin.com/in/antoinevictor)

 ## **Professional Summary:**
 Experienced IT professional with a proven track record of over two decades in software development, training, and technical leadership.
-Specializing in .NET, SQL, and SharePoint Development & Administration.
+Currently specializing in Agile, CI/CD and DevOps with tools such as Jira, Jenkins, Maven, Cucumber, Selinium and AzureDevOps with a strong foundation in .NET, SQL, and SharePoint Development & Administration.
 A dynamic presenter and educator skilled in delivering technical training and mentoring teams.
 Passionate about automating acceptance tests using Cucumber, Eclipse, and Maven.

 ## **Experience:**